srl-labs/containerlab/docs/manual/nodes.md

   startup-delay: 10 # (2)
 ```

 1. `my-node` portion of a `network-mode` property instructs `sidecar-node` to join the network namespace of a `my-node`.
 2. `startup-delay` is required in this case in order to properly initialize the namespace of a parent container.

+Container name used after `container:` portion can refer to a node defined in containerlab topology or can refer to a name of a container that was launched outside of containerlab.
+This is useful when containerlab node needs to connect to a network namespace of a container deployed by 3rd party management tool (e.g. k8s kind).

 ### runtime
 By default containerlab nodes will be started by `docker` container runtime.
 Besides that, containerlab has experimental support for `podman`, `containerd`, and `ignite` runtimes.